Exclusive: 2-DEER: China's HNA Group seeks buyer for $300 million 'Dream Jet' - sources

 One of the industry sources said HNA was attempting to sell the fleet in its wholly-owned private Deer Jet division and then shut it down.

+The jet was put on the market in late July, after Co-Chairman Wang Jian died in an accidental fall in France, another source said.

-It could prove difficult to attract close to the purchase price for the 40-seat 787, due to the limited market for widebody private jets, which are usually bought by governments or billionaires who prefer to select their own interior design, two of the sources told Reuters on condition of anonymity.
+It could prove difficult to attract close to the purchase price for the 40-seat 787, because of the limited market for widebody private jets, which are usually bought by governments or billionaires who prefer to select their own interior design, two of the sources told Reuters on condition of anonymity.

-The interiors of the HNA [HNAIRC.UL] jet, registered as “2-DEER” in Guernsey, dubbed the “Dream Jet” and featuring a 17-hour non-stop range, took 2.5 years to complete, according to the website of HNA’s wholly-owned private jet division Deer Jet.
+The interiors of the HNA [HNAIRC.UL] jet, registered as “2-DEER” in Guernsey, dubbed the “Dream Jet” and featuring a 17-hour non-stop range, took 2.5 years to complete, Deer Jet says on its website.

 “A lot of the large aircraft have to go for two-thirds of the (original) price or half the price because whoever buys it will have different thinking on interiors,” one of the sources said.
 “Nobody is going to spend that money and sit in somebody else’s bed with a different cushion.
 They want what they want.”